 - Securely transfer files, folders, and text between two computers using a relay

 - Requires Zero dependencies

 - Free and open source

-Croc is definitely a tool that you need to check out if you are looking for a secure file transfer solution.
-There’s a lot more you can do with it and we encourage you to read the author’s blog post about the tool.
+Croc is a tool you need to check out if you are looking for a secure file transfer solution.
+There’s a lot more you can do with it, and we encourage you to read the author’s blog post about the tool.